 Undergraduate Prerequisites: ENG ME 411 or CAS CS 330; or equivalent course on optimization or algorithms.

 Design data structures and efficient algorithms for priority queues, minimum spanning trees, searching in graphs, strongly connected components, shortest paths, maximum matching, and maximum network flow.
 Some discussion of intractable problems and distributed network algorithms.
-Meets with ENGME732.
-Students may not receive credit for both.
+Same as ENG ME 732.
+Students may not receive credits for both.

 ENG SE 733: Discrete Event and Hybrid Systems

 Undergraduate Prerequisites: ENG EK 500; or equivalent or consent of instructor.

 Review of system theory fundamentals distinguishing between time-driven and event-driven dynamics.
 Modeling of Discrete Event and Hybrid Systems; Automata, Hybrid Automata, Petri Nets, basic queueing models, and stochastic flow models.
 Monte Carlo computer simulation: basic structure and output analysis.
 Analysis, control, and optimization techniques based on Markov Decision Process theory with applications to scheduling, resource allocation, and games of chance.
 Perturbation Analysis and Rapid Learning methods with applications to communication networks, manufacturing systems, and command-control.
 Same as ENG EC 733 and ENG ME 733.
 Students may not receive credits for both.

 ENG SE 734: Hybrid Systems

 Undergraduate Prerequisites: ENG SE 501 or ENG EC 501 or ENG ME 501; or consent of instructor